-The Bucket Approach to investing in Net Net Stocks
+The Bucket Approach to Investing in Net Net Stocks

 I was talking with one of our members the other day over email when he brought up a really good point - he couldn't understand why some investors opt for the fundamental analysis route when putting together a net net portfolio when a much more passive buy and hold strategy seems to work much better.